Weatherman Al Roker recently opened up about his fitness journey, sharing the secret behind his 45-lb weight loss.

-Roker believes that exercise — and not extreme exercise — is good for your mental health and physical well-being.
+We found that Roker believes that exercise — and not extreme exercise — is good for the mental health and physical well-being.

-And the science backs this up: research shows that moderate-level intensity exercises can help alleviate symptoms of depression .
+And the science backs this up: research from Mayo Clinic shows that moderate-level intensity exercises can help alleviate symptoms of depression .

 Diet Routine and Principles

 When it came to his diet, Roker kept things quite simple: an easy-to-follow low-carb diet to lose weight.